What is the best way to store my horse’s grains and supplements?

 -Your feed room needs to be a horse free and a rodent free zone.
 You will always have that one horse that knows how to escape and get into the bins.
 Behind a closed door is best.

--Plastic bins are good, until the critters figure out how to chew into them.
+-Thin plastic bins are good, until the critters figure out how to chew into them.
+I have found the super thick plastic bins to be awesome, they have a screw on lid that's amazing and keeps moisture out!

 -Metal bins are ideal for grain storage.
 Please keep them on pallets above a dirt or concrete floor so moisture from the ground or concrete does not rust them.
 I simply place my bags into the metal bin, and make sure the lid is snug.